Ant Group: Services

+In June 2021, Ant Group has been approved to operate the consumer finance company, Chongqing Ant Consumer Finance Co., Ltd. This new licensed entity was created to house Ant's major credit businesses; Huabei and Jiebei.

+In 2023, Ant Group launched Golden Choice Investment Consultants, an investment advisory service in partnership with six financial institutions, enhancing its service offerings and leveraging its technological capabilities in financial advisory.

+In 2023, Ant Group's insurance platform, Ant Insurance, recorded a 23% year-on-year increase in payouts from its partner insurers.

+In 2024, Ant Insurance uses AI to help partner insurers process 7.25 million health claims, up 55% year-on-year.

+In April 2025, Alipay Ant Forest, a green initiative by Ant Group, announced the planting of its 600 millionth tree.

 Structure

 The Ant IPO prospectus shows a complex ownership structure with Hangzhou Junhan owning 29.86%, Hangzhou Junao owning 20.66%, and Alibaba itself holding 32.65%.
 Meanwhile, another entity named Hangzhou Yunbo controls the top two stakeholders, Hangzhou Junhan and Hangzhou Junao, as their executive and general partner.
 Jack Ma was Yunbo's single largest stakeholder with 34%.
 Three other Ant officials, Chairman Eric Jing, CEO Simon Hu and non-executive director Jiang Fang, held equal stakes in the remainder of Yunbo, with 22% each.

 On 7 January 2023, Ant Group announced that it was restructuring so that Jack Ma would no longer be the controlling person of the company.
-It added that Ma and other nine of its other major shareholders would use their voting rights independently and no longer act in concert.
+It added that Ma and nine of its other major shareholders would use their voting rights independently and no longer act in concert.
 It additionally added that there would be a new fifth independent director on its board; it previously had eight board directors, with four of them being independent.
 The changes meant that Ma's share voting rights would decrease from over 50% to 6.2%.